How Can I Clean a Burnt Iron: 5 Easy Steps

 8. Check for Wear and Tear: Regularly inspect the cord and plate for any signs of wear or damage.
 If the cord is frayed or the plate is cracked, it may be time to consider replacing the iron to prevent potential safety hazards.

-See also How to Fix an Ironing Board That Won't Close: A Step-by-Step Guide
+See also How to Close an Ironing Board Without Lever: Your Ultimate Guide

 By following these maintenance tips, not only can you extend the life of your iron, but you can also ensure that each ironing session is effective, safe, and free of the risk of burning your garments.
 Remember, a well-maintained iron is more efficient, safer to use, and can deliver professional-looking results every time.